 The only way to know if you have Celiac disease is with testing.
 If you test negative, you might just be gluten intolerant.
 Which needs to be dealt with, but not as critical to your health as is Celiac.

 If you are gluten intolerant.
 Again, yes.
-If you suffer symptoms as described in Megan’s story, then it certainly would be advised that you try changing your eating habits to see if you have a gluten intolerance , a wheat allergy or another food is causing the symptoms.
+If you suffer symptoms as described in Megan's story, then it certainly would be advised that you try changing your eating habits to see if you have a gluten intolerance, a wheat allergy or another food that is causing the symptoms.
 You can do this with an elimination diet.

 If you are trying to lose weight.
-No, going gluten free will not help you lose weight UNLESS you are not substituting wheat products with the new and improved packaged gluten free products.
-Ounce for ounce, most are the same, with many of the gluten free products having 2X’s the amount of carbs that wheat products have.
+No, going gluten-free will not help you lose weight UNLESS you are not substituting wheat products with the new and improved packaged gluten-free products.
+Ounce for ounce, most are the same, with many of the gluten-free products having 2X's the number of carbs that wheat products have.
 If you are trying to lose weight by cutting out carbs, then cutting all carbs would seem the way to go.
-A diet rich in lean proteins, whole fruits and vegetables with less bread, cakes and cookies is bound to help you lose weight.
+A diet rich in lean proteins, whole fruits, and vegetables with less bread, cakes, and cookies is bound to help you lose weight.
 Throw in some exercise and you are good to go with that whole weight loss/diet regime.

 To control diabetes?
-Again, while replacing carbs that contain gluten with carbs that do not, then no. It’s not helping you.
-Putting down the cake, candy, cookies, double cheese burger, fries, fatty greasy sugary foods, that will help you with diabetes.
-Almost all sodas are gluten free.
+Again, while replacing carbs that contain gluten with carbs that do not, then no. It's not helping you.
+Putting down the cake, candy, cookies, double cheeseburger, fries, fatty greasy sugary foods, that will help you with diabetes.
+Almost all sodas are gluten-free.
 Is drinking them going to help you fight diabetes?
-No. So same as losing weight, lean proteins, fresh vegetables and fruits and EXERCISE, those are the keys to controlling diabetes.
-I’ll grant you, some people may have diabetes who live a healthy lifestyle, genetics can be a slippery slope, BUT most diabetes comes from lifestyle choices, how we eat and how we much we exercise or the lack thereof.
+No. So same as losing weight, lean proteins, fresh vegetables, and fruits and EXERCISE, those are the keys to controlling diabetes.
+I'll grant you, some people may have diabetes who live a healthy lifestyle, genetics can be a slippery slope, BUT most diabetes comes from lifestyle choices, how we eat and how much we exercise or the lack thereof.